Bryn Stewart, PhD Assistant Professor of Hydrogeochemistry, University of Arizona

 I use a variety of tools in my research, including process-based reactive transport modeling, data analysis, field observations, and small-scale laboratory experiments.

 I received my PhD in Environmental Engineering and Biogeochemistry and BSc in Chemical Engineering from Penn State University.
-After finishing my PhD, I spent two years at the California Institute of Technology (Caltech) as a Foster and Coco Stanback Postdoctoral Fellow in the Division of Geological and Planetary Sciences.
+After finishing my PhD, I spent two years at the California Institute of Technology (Caltech) as the Foster and Coco Stanback Postdoctoral Fellow in the Division of Geological and Planetary Sciences.